linode/docs/docs/guides/tools-reference/tools/how-to-use-ddosify/index.md

 ## What is Ddosify?

-Ddosify is a free open source tool used for testing a system's response to a DoS attack.
+Ddosify is a free open-source tool used for testing a system's response to a DoS attack.
 It is written using Golang for enhanced performance.
 By adjusting the parameters and rate of the Ddosify test traffic, web administrators can analyze system robustness and resilience.
 Ddosify supports command line parameters to adjust the traffic rate and test duration, add packet headers, and set the request type, among other attributes.
 Ddosify can also read test parameters from a `.json` file.

 There are two different variants of Ddosify.
 The *Ddosify Engine* command line utility is available as a pre-compiled application or Docker container.
 It is also possible to download and compile the Golang source code.
 The web-based *Ddosify Cloud* application provides a GUI, more detailed charts and reports, and additional features.
 The free version of Ddosify is somewhat limited, while the commercial edition has more features and a higher capacity.
-However, all instances of the application are straightforward and easy to use.
+However, all instances of the application are straightforward to use.
 No programming knowledge is required to use Ddosify.

 Here are some of the advantages and features of Ddosify.

-*   HTTP, HTTPS, and HTTP2 support is available.
+-   HTTP, HTTPS, and HTTP2 support is available.
-*   Users can define their own test cases in a `.json` file.
+-   Users can define their own test cases in a `.json` file.
-*   Different load types are available, including `linear` and `incremental`, which increases throughout the test.
+-   Different load types are available, including `linear` and `incremental, which increase throughout the test.
-*   Ddosify displays detailed real-time results.
+-   Ddosify displays detailed real-time results.
 It can save the output in a variety of formats.
-*   Dynamic variables and parameters can be incorporated into test cases.
+-   Dynamic variables and parameters can be incorporated into test cases.
-*   Test data can be imported from a CSV file and used in the test.
+-   Test data can be imported from a CSV file and used in the test.

 ## How to Stress Test a Web Application Against a DDOS Attack?